-Less than 1% of our annual procurement spend is on workwear and PPE, with nine suppliers all located in the UK.
-Textiles remains a potentially high risk area, specifically our workwear and Personal Protective Equipment (PPE), as these are generally sourced from countries where there may be a higher inherent risk of forced or child labour in their production.
+Less than 1% of our annual procurement spend is on workwear and PPE, with both contracted suppliers located in the UK.
+Textiles remains a potentially high risk area within this spend category, as they are generally sourced from countries where there may be a higher inherent risk of forced or child labour in their production.
 We have sought assurances from all associated suppliers, that their business and supply chains do not contain slave and child labour.
-Whilst we understand it is, in some circumstances, difficult for suppliers to offer assurances, we continue to receive positive feedback and we are encouraged by their efforts.
+Whilst we understand it is, in some circumstances, difficult for suppliers to offer assurances, we continue to press them for evidence of audits and accreditation, receiving positive feedback and are encouraged by their efforts.

-Information Technology (IT) Hardware and Equipment
+Information Technology (IT) Hardware and Equipment and Offshore Labour

-We work with 87 suppliers located in five countries relating to IT hardware and equipment accounting for over 2% of annual procurement spend.
+We work with 95 suppliers located in four countries relating to IT hardware and equipment, accounting for around 3% of annual procurement spend.
 IT equipment remains a focus due to the large proportion of manufacture which takes place in South East Asia, where we continue to work with our established framework partners to ensure appropriate relationships and controls are in place with the wider supply chains in this region.

-In addition we continue to engage a number of framework suppliers that utilise offshore labour, again predominantly in South East Asia.
+In addition, we continue to engage a number of framework suppliers that utilise offshore labour, again predominantly in South East Asia.
 We aim to audit each of these framework suppliers to ensure they continue to operate codes of ethics that focus on human rights issues actively prohibiting forced or other compulsory labour within their own organisations and supply chains.
-In addition, we will again visit the delivery sites located in the country of origin where the labour is based so as to ensure that these suppliers comply with the standards we set ourselves and our supply chain.
+As part of our framework replacement process, we will be considering supplier evaluation and post mobilisation will look at appropriate visits to the delivery sites located in the country of origin where the labour is based, so as to ensure that these suppliers comply with the standards we set ourselves and our supply chain.